Sk44rt/termux-sudo/README.md

 For what?

-in my issue original sudo file doesn't see su in [LineageOS](https://lineageos.org/)
+in my case original sudo file doesn't see su in [LineageOS](https://lineageos.org/)